GarinaKristina/GarinaKristina/README.md

 - 🌱 I’m currently Software Automation Engineer
 - 💞️ I’m looking to collaborate with cool guys on interesting projects
 - 📫 How to reach me ?
 Send me  message tinka_e@mail.ru
+- NOW my page is in an updated state.Preparing a portfolio.Thanks for attention

 <!---
 GarinaKristina/GarinaKristina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.